How to get your digital camera to work on computer

 If you don’t have the CD or if the software is outdated, you can usually download the latest drivers and software from the manufacturer’s website.
 Visit the manufacturer’s website, locate the support section, and search for the drivers and software for your specific camera model.
 Download and install the software according to the instructions provided.

-See also How much are digital retinal cameras
+See also How do digital cameras use the photoelectric effect

 Connect Camera to Computer